Cercle-Ensimag/ensicerclapp/README.md

 ## Firebase project

 The database and the server side operations are using firebase.
-The files in the `src/environments/` directory firebase configurations.
+The files in the `src/environments/` directory contain firebase configurations.
 The file `firabase.json` configures the following commands.

 ### Database